LeClubSandwichStudio/LaCOOLBoard/README.md

  3/Download and Add the CoolBoard Library set to the Arduino IDE :

    a)First Method :

    -Open the Arduino IDE

    -Go to the "Sketch" Menu

    -Include Library > Manage Libraries.

    -Search for CoolBoard

    -Install

    -Restart Arduino IDE

-   b)Second Method (if you have a CoolBoard.zip file )
+   b)Second Method (if you have a CoolBoard.zip file ):

    -Open the Arduino IDE

    -Go to the "Sketch" Menu

    -Include Library > "Add .ZIP Library".

    -Search for CoolBoard.zip

    -Click Open

    -Restart Arduino IDE

-   c)Third Method (if you have the bitbucket/github link)
+   c)Third Method (if you have the bitbucket/github link):

    -Open Arduino IDE > File > Preferences

    -Check the "SketchBook Location" path

-    -Go to the Arduino/libraries folder (if it doesn't exist, create one ) -Clone the repo there ( git clone "bitbucket/github link" ) -Restart Arduino IDE
+   -Go to the Arduino/libraries folder (if it doesn't exist, create one )

+   -Clone the repo there ( git clone "bitbucket/github link" )

+   -Restart Arduino IDE

  4/Download ESP8266FS Tool (https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system)

  5/Optional but Heavily Recommended : Download the ESP8266 Exception Decoder ( download link :https://github.com/me-no-dev/EspExceptionDecoder/releases/tag/1.0.6)